 Dental emergencies can take several forms.
-Maybe you trip down the stairs at work and crack your tooth all of a sudden, or maybe an uncomfortable sensation in your mouth has gradually built up to a searing pain that can no longer be ignored.
+Maybe you trip down the stairs at work and crack your tooth all of a sudden, or perhaps an uncomfortable sensation in your mouth has gradually built up to a searing pain that can no longer be ignored.
 Whatever your personal situation is, you need a trustworthy emergency dentist who can see you NOW instead of telling you about an opening in two weeks.
 At RiverPlace Dental, Dr. McInnis is dedicated to being this professional for patients in need in the Portland, OR area – just contact us today!

 While you can’t ever avoid the possibility of dental emergencies entirely, there are ways to reduce your odds over time.
 Here are some helpful tips for how to do that:

 Since dental emergencies are not relatively common, it can be difficult to know exactly what you should do when they occur.
-Over the years, Dr. Megan McInnis has gotten numerous questions at her practice regarding dental emergencies, which is precisely why she’s included a detailed FAQ section on the subject on her website.
+Over the years, Dr. Megan McInnis has gotten numerous questions at her practice regarding dental emergencies, which is precisely why she’s included a detailed FAQ section of the subject on her website.
 We encourage you to take a look through them below if you have questions regarding dental emergencies, or simply give us a call at your earliest convenience!

 The only time you should consider going to the emergency room is if you’ve broken your jaw or you’re experiencing severe bleeding that will not stop.
 Unfortunately, most hospitals cannot treat common dental emergencies in the same way that a dentist can.
 This is largely because the doctors and workers in the emergency room are not trained to perform dental services.
 If you’ve experienced one of the dental emergencies listed above, you are better off giving us a call and scheduling an appointment that way.